-Table Base Information Population Approach 0 Mathadalawa Name Reference Item Actual / Estimate Source Methodology Assumptions Services Provided DDP uses customer data to from a scheduling tool to classify services into the categories by the template.
-Provided to non-related parties All services were provided to non-related parties as sourced from the data in the scheduling tool.
+Table Base Information Population Approach Saures Mathadalawa A Name Reference Item Actual / Estimate Source Methodology Assumptions shipper as well as the corresponding contract information).
+DDP uses customer data to from a scheduling tool to classify services into the categories by the template.
+Mar 2019 - Dec 2019: A revenue transaction report that discloses revenue by service types, was downloaded from PypIT for the reporting period.
+A Subject Matter Expert mapped the revenue service types against the relevant 'Service description' categories based on the nature of the underlying revenue transactions and customer contracts.
+Provided to non-related parties All services were provided to non-related parties as sourced from the data in the scheduling tool and PypIT.
 Provided to related parties No services were provided to related parties.